tststs/atom-ternjs/README.md

   }
 }
 ```
+##### libs
+* browser: completion for vanilla js (optional)
+* ecma5: es5 (optional)
+* ecma6: es6 (optional)
+* jquery: completion for jQuery (optional)

+##### options
 * loadEagerly: provide the path to your projects js.
 Absolute path is recommended, but not necessary.
+(For relative path do not use './' as a prefix.
+This sometimes leads to an unexpected behaviour)
+* dontLoad: can be used to prevent Tern from loading certain files.
+It also takes an array of file names or glob patterns.

+##### plugins
 * complete_strings: When enabled, this plugin will gather (short) strings in your code, and completing when inside a string will try to complete to previously seen strings.
 Takes a single option, maxLength, which controls the maximum length of string values to gather, and defaults to 15. (optional)
 * doc_comment: tern will look for JSDoc-style type declarations.
 Returns the full comment text instead of the first sentence. (optional)
-* browser: completion for vanilla js (optional)
-* jquery: completion for jQuery (optional)
 * node: NodeJS (optional)
 * angular: AngularJS (optional)
 * requirejs: RequireJS (optional, understand RequireJS-style dependency management)
-* For a list of possible options goto http://ternjs.net/doc/manual.html#plugins
+* For a list of possible plugins goto http://ternjs.net/doc/manual.html#plugins

 # .tern-project created/modified
 * After the file was created or has been modified, restart the server via Packages -> Atom Ternjs -> Restart server